thecreation/jquery-asScrollable/README.md

 # asScrollable

-A jquery plugin that generate a styleable scrollbar for a block layout.
+A jquery plugin that make a block element scrollable.

 ## Getting Started
 Download the [production version][min] or the [development version][max].